-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 ‘INVESTIGATIONS, BIDEN and CLINTON’

 Democrats chose Ambassador William “Bill” Taylor and career Foreign Service officer George Kent to start the storytelling of public hearings.
-They will describe a parallel foreign policy toward Ukraine led by Trump’s personal attorney, Rudy Giuliani, and other White House officials.
+They will describe a parallel foreign policy toward Ukraine led by Trump’s personal attorney Rudy Giuliani and other White House officials.

 “I discovered a weird combination of encouraging, confusing and ultimately alarming circumstances,” Taylor testified in an Oct.
 22 statement.
 He is a West Point graduate and Vietnam War veteran who has served under every presidential administration, Republican and Democrat, since 1985, and also worked for then-Sen. Bill Bradley, D-N.J.

-Kent, the bow-tie wearing career foreign service officer, testified on Oct.
-15 there were three words Trump wanted to hear from the Ukraine president: “Investigations, Biden and Clinton.”
+Kent, the bow tie wearing career foreign service officer, testified on Oct.
+15 that there were three words Trump wanted to hear from the Ukraine president: “Investigations, Biden and Clinton.”

-He also told the investigators about the “campaign of lies” against former U.S. ambassador to Ukraine, Marie Yovanovitch that he said was waged by Giuliani and contributed to her being recalled from the position.
+He also told the investigators about the “campaign of lies” against former U.S. ambassador to Ukraine, Marie Yovanovitch, that he said was waged by Giuliani and contributed to her being recalled from the position.

 THE RINGER

-Republicans have put House Rep. Jim Jordan on the Intelligence Committee.
-Though Nunes is the senior Republican, look for the congressman from Ohio to act as an especially fierce attacker of the witnesses’ credibility and the Democrats’ case for impeachment.
+Republicans have added House Rep. Jim Jordan to the Intelligence Committee.
+Although Nunes is the senior Republican, look for the congressman from Ohio to act as an especially fierce attacker of the witnesses’ credibility and the Democrats’ case for impeachment.

 At its heart, the GOP argument is that the impeachment effort is unfair and sparked because “unelected and anonymous bureaucrats disagreed” with Trump’s decisions on Ukraine.